-So, the tests which can help in detection of the disease include Chest X-ray, Computed tomography (CT or CAT) scan, Magnetic resonance imaging (MRI) scan, Positron emission tomography (PET) or PET-CT scan, and Biopsy.
+So, the tests which can help in the detection of the disease include Chest X-ray, Computed tomography (CT or CAT) scan, Magnetic resonance imaging (MRI) scan, Positron emission tomography (PET) or PET-CT scan, and Biopsy.

 The primary treatment for testicular cancer is usually surgery to remove the affected testicle, known as a radical inguinal orchiectomy.
 This procedure involves removing the entire testicle and most of the spermatic cord, which contains the blood supply and sperm channel.
 In rare cases where cancer develops in both testicles, a bilateral orchiectomy may be necessary, although testicle-sparing surgery on one side can be an option.
 Orchiectomy is used to diagnose and treat both early-stage and later-stage seminoma and non-seminoma.
-Before the surgery, a blood sample will be collected to test for serum tumor markers, which can help in planning treatment and follow-up care.
+Before the surgery, a blood sample will be collected to test for serum tumour markers, which can help in planning treatment and follow-up care.
 If the cancer has spread, chemotherapy may be necessary.

-Side effects of the Radiation Therapy: Both the cancer cells and adjacent healthy tissue may be harmed by radiation therapy.
+Both the cancer cells and adjacent healthy tissue may be harmed by radiation therapy.
 Doctors carefully calculate the precise amount you require and direct the beams on the tumour in an effort to minimize the risk of negative effects.
 In comparison to other cancers, testicular cancer is frequently treated with lower radiation doses.